 - Bus to starting point (€10 return, runs every hour)

-- Walk to crater: 30 minutes, quite challenging
+- Walk to crater: 30 minutes, fairly challenging

 - View: unforgettable!

-Best time: Early in the morning (cooler) or late afternoon (better light)
+Best time: Early morning (cooler) or late afternoon (better light)

 ⚠️ Important: Book tickets online in advance, especially in high season!

-💡 Reserve your Vesuvius access + bus transfer here
+💡 Book your Vesuvius access + bus transfer here

 Pompeii Day Trip

-Although I had already visited Pompeii before, this is an absolute must if you’re in the area.
+I had already visited Pompeii before, but it’s an absolute must if you’re in the area.
 The ancient Roman city, buried under ash in 79 AD, is surprisingly well preserved.

 From Naples: